What is a Court of Inquiry?

 Within this constraint, where a COI concerns a matter of high public interest the NZDF will assess the circumstances on a case by case basis, balancing the relevant factors to determine whether any redacted COI report or summary can be released.

 Relevant factors will include:

-- In the event of a fatality, the wishes of family representatives and the privacy of individuals
+- In the event of a fatality, the wishes of family representatives and the privacy of individuals; and

-It is important to note that, under subsection (h)(iii) of section 2(1) of the Official Information Act (OIA), evidence given and submissions made to a Court of Inquiry do not constitute official information and are not therefore subject to release under the OIA.
+It is important to note that, under subsection (h)(iii) of section 2(1) of the Official Information Act (OIA), evidence given and submissions made to a COI do not constitute official information and are not therefore subject to release under the OIA.

 External Legal Review

 The Assembling Authority may consider that the circumstances of a COI are so serious and significant, and/or of such high public interest, that it warrants an external legal review to provide independent legal assurance.
 The external legal review panel comprises three Queen's Counsel, under the Office of the Judge Advocate General.